iamshadmirza/portfolio/src/content/blog/class-vs-function-based-programming-simplified.md

 Definition of **immutable** is
 : *not capable of or susceptible to change.*
 In functional programming, we treat data as immutable.
->When data is immutable, its state cannot change after it’s created.
-If you want to change an immutable object, you can’t.
+>When data is immutable, its state cannot change after it's created.
+If you want to change an immutable object, you can't.

 Instead what you can do is create a new object with the new value and replace it with the older one.
 So, our function is totally dependent on parameters and the data passed as parameter is *immutable* i.e, it cannot be changed.
 By this what we can conclude is:-
 * Given a parameter A → the function will always  return a value B
 * Given a parameter C → the function will always return a value D

-The code’s definitely easier to test and thus it is better protected against bugs.
+The code's definitely easier to test and thus it is better protected against bugs.
 Moreover, it is easier to understand and because it does just one thing, it is easier to maintain.
 Sometimes, we have to do some calculations in our application which require us to treat functions as entities.
 >The idea is to treat functions as values and pass functions like data.
 This way we can combine different functions to create new functions with new behavior.